History of John McEnroe in Timeline

 1989: End of WCT Finals

-October 22, 1990: Last Time in Top Ten Ranking
+October 22, 1990: Last time ranked in world's top ten

-1990: Ejection from Australian Open
+1990: Disqualification from Australian Open

 1991: Birth of Daughter Emily

-1991: Victory at Volvo Tennis-Chicago Tournament
+1991: Victory at Volvo Tennis-Chicago tournament

 November 1992: Paris Indoor Doubles Title